By Boz Tchividjian

 He gives me the hope that such a world will one day be discovered and we will call it amazing.

-This post was originally published on Jan.
-30, 2015 by RNS.
-It is reposted here with their permission.
+This article was originally published on January 30, 2015 for the Religion News Service (RNS).
+Used with permission.